BOARD POLICY - 5145.8

 Prohibition Against Bullying

 The District prohibits bullying as defined in this policy.
-This includes, but is not limited to, discrimination, harassment, intimidation and bullying based on the actual or perceived characteristics set forth in Penal Code section 422.55 and Education Code section 220, and disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, perceived characteristics.
+This includes, but is not limited to, discrimination, harassment, intimidation and bullying based on the actual or perceived characteristics set forth in Penal Code section 422.55 and Education Code section 220, and disability, gender, gender identity, gender expression, nationality, race or ethnicity, immigration status, religion, perceived characteristics.
 (Education Code 2341.(a); 48900(r)).
 In addition, the District prohibits retaliation against complainants.